31 Best Event Management Software in 2026

 At the time of writing, Eventleaf works on a quote-based model, so you’ll need to request pricing based on your attendee volume and event needs.

-Designed to help with the creative and organizational aspects of event creation, these platforms offer tools for planning, coordinating, and designing event experiences.
+Designed to help with the creative and organizational aspects, these event planning software offer tools for planning, coordinating, and designing event experiences.
 Best suited for planners looking to create visually engaging, customized, and branded event environments.

 1. Whova

-Whova is one of the best event planning software providers that offers to save time and lets you stay in complete control of your event.
+Whova is one of the best event planner software providers that offers to save time and lets you stay in complete control of your event.
+Its attendee networking app is well-reputed among its users.

 The online event management system capabilities of Whova promise to make the job easy for you with speaker management, attendance management, and more.
 However, users have often complained that the navigation on the platform can be difficult and customer support isn’t very responsive.